evmos/docs/docs/develop/build-a-dApp/dev-tools/evmosjs.md

 # EvmosJS

-Learn about the EvmosJS Library for connecting clients to Evmos. {synopsis}
+Learn about the EvmosJS Library for connecting clients to Evmos.

 [`evmosjs`](https://github.com/evmos/evmosjs) is a JavaScript and TypeScript client library for [Evmos](https://github.com/evmos/evmos) and [Ethermint](https://github.com/evmos/ethermint) nodes.